My Travel Pages and Travel Guide Links - A Greensleeves Home Page

 'Travelling is the death of ignorance'.
 Mark Twain

 Travelling in Africa allows you to walk in the footsteps of the first people on Earth.
 Travelling in the Middle East allows you to walk in the footsteps of the first people to develop civilisations and harvest crops and rear livestock.
 Travelling in Europe and Asia and in Central America allows you to walk in the footsteps of the first people to establish great cities and empires.
 And travelling throughout the world allows you to walk in the footsteps of the people who shaped the modern world with their discoveries, inventions, and constructions.
 And their wars.

-You can stand where great leaders were inaugurated, made speeches or were assassinated, where attrocities were committed or landmark events took place and history was made.
-Travelling to these places lends substance to, and breathes life into, the tired old history lessons of our childhood.
+You can stand where great leaders were inaugurated, made speeches or were put to death, where attrocities were committed or landmark events took place.
+Travelling to these places lends substance to - and breathes life into - the tired old history lessons of our childhood.
 It makes history come alive, and become more real and relevant than it can ever be on the printed page or the television screen.

 I have learned more and understood more from a week's visit to Jordan, a few days in the Mayan cities of Belize, or a few hours in the ancient capital of Thailand, than I could ever have learned in any other way.

 Why Travel? - Travel Will Broaden Our Minds

 'To travel is to discover that everyone is wrong about other countries'.
 Aldous Huxley